DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-02-11-sending-users-a-weekly-summary-of-notifications.md

 {% from "email/macro.njk" import appEmail %}

 Users can choose to receive individual email notifications.
-They are sent when things happen which are not a result of action by their organisation or their partner organisations.

 Notifications are sent when: